Canon 270EX II Alternatives

 Canon Speedlite 270EX IIPortable Canon Speedlite 270EX II

-You know I am a big fan of the 270EX II.
-I have two of them.
+You know I was a big fan of the 270EX II.
+I had two of them.
 There are a few Canon 270EX II alternatives that might make sense for you, depending on your own preferences.

-You can go super cheap but you run the risk of getting a unit that is unreliable or has a very short working life.
+You can go super cheap with a third-party brand, but you run the risk of getting a unit that is unreliable or has a very short working life.

-You can also save money and choose a flash gun that doesn't have bounce capability.
-You can also go bigger and get a generic flash not made by Canon.
-Here are three substitute flashes for the 270EX II:
+You can also save money and choose an alternative flash gun that doesn't have bounce capability.
+You can also go bigger and get more power and get a generic flash not made by Canon.
+Here are four substitute flashes for the 270EX II:

 Similar size - No bounce feature - Very affordable